devgeniem/acf-codifier/readme.md

 ## Usage

 All classes of the Codifier are under the namespace `Geniem\ACF`.
-For easiness, it's better to put your declarations in separate file(s) and declare `use Geniem\ACF;` on top of them.
+For easiness, it's better to put your declarations in separate file(s) and declare `namespace Geniem\ACF;` on top of them.
 Rest of this ReadMe supposes you have done that.

 ### Creating a field group.